Fitness blogs create fitness experts.

 Not everyone can be great, but all of us can do well enough to make fitness blogging worthwhile.

-Now in V2.0, Ignite the Fire is the most positively reviewed book for trainers on Amazon, with an astounding 680-plus 5-star reviews.
-You’ll learn how to:
+Now in V2.0, Ignite the Fire is the most positively reviewed book for trainers on Amazon with an astounding 1,030+ 5-star reviews worldwide.
+Specifically, you’ll learn how to:

 - Deal with the 10 most common difficult client types (pg 160)